-(2) Reviewed the Mission Statement (Core focus of the campus) Mission: "SBVC provides quality education and services to support a diverse community of learners."
+- (2) Reviewed the Mission Statement (Core focus of the campus) Mission: "SBVC provides quality education and services to support a diverse community of learners."
 The mission was reviewed and discussed with all stakeholder groups: students, faculty, classified staff, community members, and campus administrators.
 It was reaffirmed as the core focus of the campus.
 It is displayed on routine correspondence, in the college catalog, in the schedules each term, and published on the campus website.
-Additionally, the mission was recited to groups before every focus group or town-hall meeting as a starting point for dialogue when collecting data for this plan.

-- (3) Solicited Input From all Stakeholders: The Office of Research, Planning and Institutional Effectiveness collected input from a wide range of stakeholders on and off campus.
-Over 2,000 on-campus stakeholders responded to requests for input.
+Additionally, the Mission was recited to groups before every focus group or town-hall meeting as a starting point for dialogue when collecting data for this plan. - (3) Solicited Input From all Stakeholders: The Office of Research and Planning collected input from a wide range of stakeholders on and off campus.
+Over 2000 on-campus stakeholders responded to requests for input.
 These stakeholders included faculty, students, classified staff, managers, foundation members, and SBCCD Board Members.
-Nearly 1,000 off-campus stakeholders responded, including community residents, business leaders, K-12 representatives, and political officials.
+Nearly 1000 off-campus stakeholders responded, including community residents, business leaders, K-12 representatives, and political officials.
 Surveys, focus groups, community forums, SWOT questionnaires, and individual interviews were used to collect and gather responses. - (4) Established Strategic Goals and Directions: Interviews, focus groups, and town hall meetings were transcribed and coded.
 Survey data was tabulated and summarized.
 Ideas that occurred multiple times were identified as themes.
 Themes were used to define goals.
 Goals were ranked according to how much they conformed to the mission of the college.
 Six goals emerged.
 Measurable objectives were defined for each goal.
+Benchmarks, that established starting points, were established for each goal, and five year incremental improvement targets were set.

+3 The committee discussed the possible move to a three-year from a five year plan to increase the relevance of the initiatives.
+The committee will make this recommendation for the next planning cycle.

-Benchmarks that established starting points were established for each goal, and five-year incremental improvement targets were set. - (5) Presented Updates to College Council Twice a Month: Strategic planning was a standing agenda item for College Council, and the Dean of Research Planning and Institutional Effectiveness made regular presentations.
+- (5) Presented updates to College Council Twice a Month.
+Strategic planning was a standing agenda item for College Council, and the Dean of Research Planning and Institutional Effectiveness made regular presentations.
 The committee provided feedback on the substance and process.
-Exercises were used to generate and clarify goals, objectives, and timetables. - (6) Presented Regular Campus-wide Updates to All Stakeholders: Updates on the process (during the planning development phase) and progress towards achieving goals and objectives were scheduled for the beginning and end of each semester. - (7) Convened a Sub-committee of the Academic Senate to Review and Edit the Final Draft: The final draft was forwarded to the entire campus for review and recommendations.
+Exercises were used to generate and clarify goals, objectives, and timetables. - (6) Presented regular campus-wide updates to all Stakeholders.
+Updates on the process (during the planning development phase) and progress toward achieving goals and objectives were scheduled for the beginning and end of each semester. - (7) Convened a sub-committee of the Academic Senate to review and edit the final draft.
+The final draft was forwarded to the entire campus for review and recommendations.